yuchen-alan/yuchen-alan.github.io/_pages/about.md

 </div>

 <h1 style="border: 0">Other Projects</h1>
-In collaboration with <a href="https://pi.cs.tsinghua.edu.cn/lab/people/ChunYu/" style="text-decoration: none;">Prof. Chun Yu</a> at Tsinghua University and high schools in Qinghai Province, I previously worked on an AI-powered lesson planning system.
+In collaboration with <a href="https://pi.cs.tsinghua.edu.cn/lab/people/ChunYu/" style="text-decoration: none;">Prof. Chun Yu</a> at Tsinghua University and educators from  high schools in Qinghai Province, I previously worked on an AI-powered lesson planning system.

 This system enables teachers to adapt advanced urban educational materials to the cognitive backgrounds of their students, <b>aiming to reduce educational disparities and promote more accessible, inclusive, and equitable learning opportunities</b>.